Surya-Mahesh/Surya-Mahesh/README.md

 <h3 align="center">On this GitHub, you’ll find my experiments, projects, and research-driven implementations.</h3>

+<h3 align="center">🌐 I believe the future lies in **AI-powered automation** — systems that not only learn but also adapt, optimize, and evolve.
+I’m particularly excited about:

+- **Large Language Models (LLMs)** and their role in automating knowledge work.

+- **MLOps pipelines** that take models from research to real-world deployment.

+- **Cloud-native AI** with Docker, Kubernetes, and scalable APIs.

+- **Human-AI collaboration** that amplifies creativity and decision-making.  </h3>

 <h3 align="center">I’m constantly pushing boundaries in areas like **LLMs, MLOps, data engineering, and AI-driven automation frameworks**.
 Let’s innovate together 🚀</h3>

 <h3 align="left">Connect with me:</h3>

 <p align="left">